 The new barbarian rulers of the western provinces were mostly Arians – that is, Christians who held slightly different beliefs to those of the Roman Christians (or Catholics, as we will now call them).
 Apart from some local tensions, the German rulers allowed their Roman subjects to keep practicing their Catholic faith, and they respected the status of bishops as leaders of the Catholic communities.

 The kings of the Franks were the notable exception to this.
 When they migrated into the old Roman lands of northern France, the Franks were still pagans.
 At the beginning of the 6th century, their king, Clovis, was baptised into the Catholic Church.
 He and his successors then forged a close link with the Church, which powerful aided them in conquering the lands of all the other barbarian kingdoms in Gaul.
-The Church’s support was a major factor in the rise of the kingdom of the Franks to be the most powerful realm in western Europe; and this development in turn reinforced the authority of the Catholic bishops over the people.
+The Church’s support was a major factor in the rise of the kingdom of the Franks to be the most powerful realm in western Europe; and this development in turn reinforced the authority of the Catholic Church over the people of western Europe.

 The fall of the western Roman provinces to German tribal rulers in the 5th century, and the subsequent takeover of the Middle East and North Africa by Islamic armies in the 7th century, had profound consequences for the Christian Church.
 Of the four ancient patriarchies of the Church, three, Antioch, Alexandra and Carthage were now under Muslim occupation.
 Since Constantine’s time another patriarchy had emerged, based in his new capital in the eastern half of the Roman empire, Constantinople.
 So, by the beginning of the 7th century, the patriarchs of Roman and Constantinople were the leading bishops of the Christian Church.